-I grew up in the San Francisco Bay Area, where I received my BA from Stanford University in History and the Law with a minor in Human Rights and honors in Democracy, Development and the Rule of Law.
-I received my MA in Conflict Transformation and Social Justice from Queen’s University Belfast as a 2017 Marshall Scholar, where my master’s research examined how new technologies were impacting policing and the nature of state control in Northern Ireland.
-My undergraduate honors thesis focused on the impact of transitional justice on communities transitioning out of conflict, specifically in Bosnia and Herzegovina.
+I grew up in the San Francisco Bay Area, where I received my BA from Stanford University in History with a minor in Human Rights.
+I received my MA in Conflict Transformation and Social Justice from Queen’s University Belfast as a 2017 Marshall Scholar, where my master’s research looked at how new technologies were impacting policing and the nature of state control in Northern Ireland.

 In my free time, I host and produce the podcast and newsletter The Anti-Dystopians, the politics podcast about tech.

 American Political Science Review | November 2023

 Engineering Territory: Space and Colonies in Silicon Valley.